leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What is multifocal
 - does it mean after cataract surgery i don't need to wear glasses anymore?
 - what is IOL
-- What implants can I choose from for surgery for Cataract?
+- What implants can I choose from for surgery for cataract?
-- Do patients get to choose their implants for Cataract surgery?
+- Do patients get to choose their implants for cataract surgery?
-- What kind of implants can I use when I get surgery for Cataracts?
+- What kind of implants can I use when I get surgery for cataracts?
-- How can I select the lens implants for Cataract surgery?
+- How can I select the lens implants for cataract surgery?
-- I am going for surgery to remove my Cataracts, what implants can I choose?
+- I am going for surgery to remove my cataracts, what implants can I choose?
-- I have booked surgery for my Cataracts, what lens implants can I select from?
+- I have booked surgery for my cataracts, what lens implants can I select from?
-- How should I choose a lens for my Cataract surgery?
+- How should I choose a lens for my cataract surgery?
-- Is there any way to decide what lens implant to use when I remove my Cataracts?
+- Is there any way to decide what lens implant to use when I remove my cataracts?
-- Can I know what choices are available for types of lens implants when I remove my Cataracts?
+- Can I know what choices are available for types of lens implants when I remove my cataracts?
-- Are there any choices for types of lens implants before I surgically treat Cataracts?
+- Are there any choices for types of lens implants before I surgically treat cataracts?

 ## intent: cataract-intraoperative-cornearefractive_146
 - What are the differences between monofocal and multifocal lenses?
 - What is the difference between multi and monofocal
 - Multifocal versus monofocal
-- What implants is better for surgery for Cataract?
+- What implants is better for surgery for cataract?
-- How should patients choose their monofocal or multifocal implants for Cataract surgery?
+- How should patients choose their monofocal or multifocal implants for cataract surgery?
-- What kind of implants should I select when I get surgery for Cataracts?
+- What kind of implants should I select when I get surgery for cataracts?
-- How can I know if multifocal lens implants are better for Cataract surgery?
+- How can I know if multifocal lens implants are better for cataract surgery?
-- I am going for surgery to remove my Cataracts, are monofocal lenses better?
+- I am going for surgery to remove my cataracts, are monofocal lenses better?
-- I have booked surgery for my Cataracts, would multifocal or monofocal lenses be better?
+- I have booked surgery for my cataracts, would multifocal or monofocal lenses be better?
-- How should I choose between monofocal or multifocal lenses when I have surgery for my Cataract?
+- How should I choose between monofocal or multifocal lenses when I have surgery for my cataract?
-- Is there any way to know whether a multifocal lens is better when I remove my Cataracts?
+- Is there any way to know whether a multifocal lens is better when I remove my cataracts?
-- Can I know what you recommend for the monofocal or multifocal lens options when I remove my Cataracts?
+- Can I know what you recommend for the monofocal or multifocal lens options when I remove my cataracts?
-- Is there any way to decide between monofocal or multifocal lens implants when I surgically treat Cataracts?
+- Is there any way to decide between monofocal or multifocal lens implants when I surgically treat cataracts?

 ## intent: cataract-intraoperative-cornearefractive_147
 - Which type of lens is right for me?